HAC831C9 Radiation–Matter Interaction. Radiation Protection (2.5 ECTS)

 Description:

-The objective of this course unit is to introduce radiometry tools, understand the mechanisms of interaction between ionizing radiation and living matter, learn about modes of exposure to ionizing radiation, and use this knowledge to understand the rules and requirements related to radiation protection.
+The objective of this course is to introduce the tools of radiometry, to understand the mechanisms of interaction between ionizing radiation and living matter, to learn about the modes of exposure to ionizing radiation, and to use this knowledge to understand the rules and requirements related to radiation protection.

 Hourly volumes: